 - The provisions of this Article shall not abridge any rights to which an employee may be entitled under the County's limited civil service system, or merit employment system, nor shall it be administered in a manner which would abrogate any power which, under the limited civil service system, or merit employment system, is the sole province and discretion of the Civil Service Commission. - Failure of the employee to file a grievance or an appeal within the required time limits at any step shall constitute an abandonment of the grievance.
 Failure of the County to respond within the time limit of any step shall result in an automatic advancement of the grievance to the next step. - 3.
 In no event shall any grievance include a claim for money relief for more than a sixty (60) day period prior to filing of the grievance. - 4.
 Time limits specified in the processing of grievances may be waived by mutual agreement in writing. - 5.
 Grievances may, by mutual agreement, be referred back for further consideration or discussion to a prior step or advance to a higher step of the grievance procedure. - 6.
-No hearing officer shall entertain, or make finding of fact or recommend on any dispute unless such dispute involves a position in the Sheriff's Supervisory Representation Unit and unless such dispute falls within the definition of a grievance as set forth in the Article. - 7.
-The Union agrees to notify the County of its Grievance Representative.
-A Grievance Representative shall be authorized a reasonable amount of time off to evaluate alleged grievances and advise employee regarding the processing of an alleged grievance prior to submitting the grievance.
-The Grievance Representative shall arrange with his/her immediate supervisor prior to using County time to assist in grievance processing.
+No hearing officer shall entertain, or make finding of fact or recommend on any dispute unless such dispute involves a position in the Law Enforcement Representation Unit and unless such dispute falls within the definition of a grievance as set forth in the Article.